Pacific Wrecks

 Lindbergh toured the U.S. and gave speeches to promote aviation.
 At the request of U.S. Ambassador Dwight Morrow, he visited Mexico, and met the ambassador's daughter Anne Morrow who he married.
 In 1930 their first child was born, Charles A. Lindbergh, III.
 At age two he was kidnapped and was later found dead.
 In 1934, a German immigrant, Bruno Hauptmann, was convicted of the kidnapping and murder and executed in the electric chair.

 To escape public and press, the couple relocated to England.
 While in Europe, Lindbergh visited Germany and accepted an award from Hermann Göring for his New York to Paris flight and toured aircraft factories and military facilities Afterwards, he made kind remarks about Nazi Germany.
-In 1939, the Lindbergs returned to the United States and joined the non-interventionist America First Committee (AFC) as their spokesperson and became actively involved in their campaign to keep the U.S. neutral and was one of the most famous personality with these views that he expressed publicly and in radio interviews.
+In 1939, the Lindberghs returned to the United States and joined the non-interventionist America First Committee (AFC) as their spokesperson and became actively involved in their campaign to keep the U.S. neutral and was one of the most famous personality with these views that he expressed publicly and in radio interviews.
 On April 29, 1941 U.S. President Franklin D. Roosevelt questioned his loyalty and public sentiments turned against him for his political views.
 Lindbergh resigned his commission as a Colonel in the U.S. Air Corps Reserve.

 Wartime History

-After the Japanese attack on Pearl Harbor and Oahu on December 7, 1941, Lindbergh attempted to volunteer for military service, but was refused to be recommissioned in the U.S. Army Air Force due to his vocal pre-war isolationist views.
+After the Japanese attack on Pearl Harbor and Oahu on December 7, 1941, Lindbergh attempted to volunteer for military service, but was refused to be recommissioned in the U.S. Army Air Force due to his vocal prewar isolationist views.
 His request was declined by Secretary of War, Henry L. Stimson on instructions the White House.
 The Roosevelt administration pressed U.S. companies to cancel his consultant positions including his position at Pan American Airways (Pan Am).

 On April 3, 1942 Henry Ford hired Lindbergh as a technical consultant to help Ford convert from automobile to aircraft production.
 Within a year, sentiments against him had softened and he worked to test U.S. aircraft and helped pilots.
 In January 1944, he asked the military for permission to fly combat missions.
 In March 1944 he became a civilian contractor for United Aircraft Corporation (UAC) in Stratford, Connecticut building the F4U Corsair.

-First Combat Tour in South Pacific (SOPAC)
+First Tour in South Pacific (SOPAC)

-PacificWrecks.com PacificWrecks.com PacificWrecks.com PacificWrecks.com PacificWrecks.com
+PacificWrecks.com PacificWrecks.com PacificWrecks.com

-During June 1944 flew his first mission with the 475th FG with Col. MacDonald, Smith and Thomas B. McGuire on a fighter sweep over Jefman and returning strafed barges.
+On June 27, 1944 Lindbergh flew his first mission with the 475th Fighter Group (475th FG) with Col. Charles H. MacDonald, Lt.
+Col Meryl M. Smith and Major Thomas B. McGuire on a fighter sweep over Jefman and returning strafed barges.

 On June 30, 1944 his second mission with the 475th FG armed with bombs on a bombing mission against Noemfoor.